1. LEADERSHIP: WHERE ARE YOU AT NOW?

 Another way that bad spiritual DNA can creep into a simple church movement comes from jealous external ministries trying to take over the movement.
 These are often funded by Westerners.
 Avoid the following dangers at all costs:

 - Let me build you a church building.

 - Let me fund you to go fulltime and do the job faster.

 - Let’s start a Bible college.

 How to combat false teaching:

 Scripture is the authority.
-If someone brings a teaching that does not agree with scripture then anyone should and must openly challenge it in the simple church meetings or the DBS.
+If someone brings a teaching that does not agree with scripture then anyone in the simple church should and must openly challenge it in the simple church meetings or the DBS.
 The simple church’s emphasis is on obedience, not mere knowledge.
-This emphasis takes care of a whole range of doctrinal issues.
-Accountability to scripture is shared by the group and movement as it grows into Jesus, instead of one knowledgeable person trained in theology taking control.
+This emphasis on obedience takes care of a whole range of doctrinal issues.
+Accountability to scripture is shared by the group and movement, instead of one knowledgeable person trained in theology taking control.

 10. HOW ARE LEADERS SUPPORTED?

 The leader of a simple church is almost certainly a local bi-vocational worker.
 This is because Jesus said to take as few resources into the harvest as possible (Luke 9:1-3-4, Luke 10: 4).
 Even the great Apostle Paul was a bi-vocational worker, modelling what he expected the leaders under him to do also (Acts 18:1-3).
 Bi-vocational workers have much more access to people yet to be reached than professional workers who tend to be cut off from unsaved people.